carmineos/fivem-vstancer/README.md

     </details>
 * **GetRearCamber**
     * int vehicle: the handle of the vehicle entity
-    * object[] rearCamber: an array containing as first object a bool and as second the value which is relevant only if the first is true
+    * float[] rearCamber: an array which contains the value as first element if the request has success, otherwise is empty

     <details>
     <summary>Example</summary>

     C#:
     ```csharp
-    object[] rearCamber = Exports["vstancer"].GetRearCamber(vehicle);
+    float[] rearCamber = Exports["vstancer"].GetRearCamber(vehicle);
     ```
     Lua:
     ```lua